What Happens When You Burn Money

 Financial Logic's evolutionary story of money brushes this aside rather than explaining it away.
 Again, there is a present day pay-off to an envisioning of money's past as a Darwinian struggle of the functions and technologies of money.
 It not only justifies the existence of Financial praxis as a regulator and innovator but it also sets the conditions for faith in the future of money — the future becomes an extension of this evolutionary story of technology and function.
 This is evidenced by the weight of capital serving and sustaining Financial praxis itself and the volume of capital directed toward Fintech and all future-of-money projects.

-If it is true — as Financial Logic has itself declared through its highest office — that the medium of exchange function is not foundational:
+If it is true — as Financial Logic has itself declared through its highest office — that the

-if it is true as Economic and Accounting Logics insist — that the medium of exchange function cannot be axiomatic:
+And if it is true — as Economic and Accounting Logics insist — that themedium of exchange

-if it is true — as our lived experience of money suggests — that its most essential aspect or primary function has been consistent (rather than evolved over time):
+And if it is true — as our lived experience of money suggests — that its most essential aspect or primary function has been consistent (rather than evolved over time):

 Financial Logic presents a flawed conception of money but as we found out (not for the first time) in 2008, it cannot be allowed to fail.
 It will have coherence at any cost.
 Its failure is our failure.
-So it must perform yet more sleight-of-hand to persuade us of the primacy of the medium of exchange.
+So it must perform yet more sleight-of-hand to persuade us of the primacy of the medium of exchange

-Before I examine this conjuration of coherence though, I want to state clearly that none of this implies the medium of exchange function is unimportant.
+function is unimportant.
 I'll talk shortly about quite how very important I think it is.
 Obviously, what I'm arguing here is that whereas the Economic and Accounting logics are coherent in their ordering of functions, Financial Logic is not.
-Anyway, the trick that affords the appearance of primacy to the medium of exchange function within Financial Logic is as follows.
+Anyway, the trick that affords the appearance of primacy to the medium of exchange

-Each of the favoured functions of the Accounting and Economic Logics — although they remain somewhat opaque in themselves — point to a 'primitive notion'; to a store of value, or to a unit of account (i.e. number).
-Financial Logic points to a medium of exchange which by definition implies the interaction of separate entities.
+which by definition implies the interaction of separate entities.
 Exchange then, is not really a 'primitive notion' in the same sense that 'value' or 'number' are.
 Exchange (in Financial Logic, at least) can be defined in terms of simpler elements (we'll see later that the Simmel conceives of exchange in terms that might be construed as primitive).
 The sleight-of-hand Financial Logic performs, relies on the creation of a tautology which serves to persuade the innocent onlooker that the axiom does indeed have a primitive notion.

-Money as a medium of exchange is presented as merely the short form version of the following; money is any object that is generally accepted as payment for goods and services .
+is presented as merely the short form version of the following; money is any object that is generally accepted as payment for goods and services .
 It serves to lend the appearance of rigor and consistency and provides the necessary launchpad for Financial Logic's Explicitist momentum.

 So, in my view what sits at the heart of Financial Logic then is a tautology that has been transformed into a mantra-like utterance on the nature of money.
 Despite its conceptual failings Financial Logic nevertheless performs well as a working fiction about money.
 It gives the praxis of Finance the degree of flexibility and pragmatism it requires.
 It maintains the appearance of transparency despite its opaqueness.
 And if it comes under more intense scrutiny it can gain support by forming an alliance — a Hybrid — with Economic or Accounting Logics.

-For example, a Financial-Economic Hybrid was recently employed allowing store of value and medium of exchange to both be the primary function of cryptocurrency .
+to both be the primary function of cryptocurrency .
 On 27th Nov 2020 the Guggenheim Funds Trust made a filing with the U.S. Securities and Exchange Commission announcing a potential $489 million investment in the Grayscale Bitcoin Trust — who invest solely and passively in Bitcoin.
 The filing determines that bitcoin is a digital asset but one that is " designed to act as a medium of exchange".
-Intentionality is thus inscribed in the very being of bitcoin — the medium of exchange function is inscribed into the store of value function.
-It reminds me of the 'intelligent design' argument put forward to assimilate evolutionary science into Christian Theology.
-Just as 'intelligent design' serves a Christian God making Him the nexus of value for all knowledge, a functional definition of money is made to serve the Financial Logic that dominates our material lives.
+Intentionality is thus inscribed in the very being of bitcoin — the medium of exchange

 I do think it's possible (even desirable) to conceive of money as primarily a medium of exchange in a coherent way.
 But in order to do that we'd have to step outside the Accounting, Economic and Financial Logics.
 We'd have to reimagine our approach to money.
 I'll briefly explore some of the work on that shortly and offer my own thoughts.